ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 The following instructions describe the first boot and usage of your IBM i virtual machine (VM).
 {: shortdesc}

-IBM i 7.1 VMs support only 64 storage volumes per VM.
 IBM i 7.2, and later, VMs support up to 127 storage volumes per VM.
 {: note}